 Because the butter ball python has been around since 2001, it has been bred into many designer morphs.
 Below is a table with examples of the kinds of designer morphs you can find.
 Afterwards, we will look at each in more depth.

 These aren’t the only morphs.
-You can breed a butter with any other morph you like.
-But these are the best known.
+You can breed a butter with any other morph you like, but these are the best-known varieties.